OrienteerBAP/Orienteer-Guidebook/about_orienteer.md

 * **Provides enhanced data quality and consistency.**

 * **Is open source**.
-Building your solution with Orienteer, you join a broad community that will support you and help you move on.
+Building your solution with Orienteer, you join the broad community that will support you and help you to move on.

 * **Is easy to install and use.**